lucaAnza/CarPooling_website/README.md

 - `django-braces`: Reusable, generic mixins for Django.
 - `django-autocomplete-light`: Django app for adding autocomplete functionality to forms.
 - `pillow`: Python Imaging Library (PIL) fork that adds image processing capabilities to your Python interpreter.
+- `djangorestframework`: A powerful and flexible toolkit for building Web APIs in Django, including features like serialization, authentication, and viewsets.
+- `django-cors-headers`: A Django app for handling the server headers required for Cross-Origin Resource Sharing (CORS), allowing your backend to serve responses to requests made from different origins (domains).

 <br>